MartinThoma/MartinThoma.github.io/_posts/2013-12-09-jekyll-and-git.md

 git push -u origin source
 ```

+### Custom Domain ###
+If you want to host your content at GitHub, but have a custom Domain
+like `martin-thoma.com` instead of `martinthoma.github.io`, you
+have to:

+1. Ask your provider (in my case "Knallhart") to add an A-record to
+   Github ()
+2. Add a file called `CNAME` with content `martin-thoma.com`
+   (yes, without `http://`) to the root of your directory

+GitHub also offers some help on [setting up a custom domain with Pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).

 ## FTP Server ##
 If you have your own FTP server, you probably want to use it.